Horace Silver and the Jazz Messengers

-Horace Silver and the Jazz Messengers is a 1956 repackage of 1955 10” LPs by jazz pianist Horace Silver with drummer Art Blakey and featuring Hank Mobley on tenor saxophone, Kenny Dorham on trumpet, and Doug Watkins on bass.
-By the time this repackage was released, this quintet had named themselves the Jazz Messengers, and the band name on the label reflected that.
-These recordings helped establish the hard bop style.
-Scott Yanow on Allmusic describes it as "a true classic".
-Originally released as an LP, the album has subsequently been reissued on CD several times.
+Horace Silver and the Jazz Messengers is an album by Horace Silver and the Jazz Messengers compiling two 1955 10" LPs—Horace Silver Quintet, Vol. 3 (BLP 5058) and Horace Silver Quintet, Vol. 4 (BLP 5062)—recorded on November 13, 1954, and February 6, 1955, respectively, and released on Blue Note in October 1956—Silver’s debut 12".
+The quintet features horn section Hank Mobley and Kenny Dorham and rhythm section Doug Watkins and Art Blakey.

 Background

-Horace Silver and the Jazz Messengers was the first 12" Blue Note album released under Silver’s name.
-The album is a reissue of two previous 10" LPs -- Horace Silver Quintet (BLP 5058) and Horace Silver Quintet, Vol. 2 (BLP 5062) -- and the first sessions in which he used the quintet format which he would largely use for the rest of his career.
-The music on the album mixes bebop influences with blues and gospel feels.
+Recording

 One of the most successful tunes from the album, "The Preacher", was almost rejected for recording by producer Alfred Lion, who thought it was "too old-timey", but reinstated at the insistence of Blakey and Silver, who threatened to cancel the session until he had written another tune to record in its place if it wasn’t included.
 According to Silver, the track showed that the band could "reach way back and get that old time, gutbucket barroom feeling with just a taste of the back-beat".

+Release

+Originally released as an LP, the album has subsequently been reissued on CD several times.

+Style and legacy

+The music on the album mixes bebop influences with blues and gospel feels.

+These recordings helped establish the hard bop style.

+These were the first sessions in which he used the quintet format which he would largely use for the rest of his career.

+Reception

+AllMusic critic Scott Yanow called it "a true classic".